sarapinciroli/PinciroliSara.github.io/_pages/about.md

   - /about.html
 ---

-I am afirst year PhD student in Statistics and Computer Science at Bocconi University, Milan.
+I am a first year PhD student in Statistics and Computer Science at Bocconi University, Milan.
 I based my previous projects and studies on the field of Optimization and Operations Research.

 I'm graduated in mathematics from University of Pavia, with a large number of experiences abroad, from Norway to Portugal passing through France and Saudi Arabia.